Cast (band): 1999–2001: Post-Britpop and split

 Power began writing in early 2000 for the follow-up, Beetroot, released July 2001.
 Although the band were initially set to work with John Leckie, Power met producer and programmer Tristin Norwell who he was interested in working with, as he was "up on now, the sounds of now and someone who I can talk to with an acoustic".
 The pair worked on the album together for 3 months before moving to another studio, where other members of the band contributed.
 Bassist Peter Wilkinson was not present for much of the recording due to the birth of his son, guitarist Skin Tyson mostly featured only as rhythm guitarist and most of the drums were cut up and looped.
-The album was based largely on loops and featured heavy use of horns and flutes and deliberately moved away from the bands guitar sound, as Power claimed the band "wanted to come back with something that feels fresh and enticing", describing the material as being groovier and talked of having a desire of "combining this sort of Marley and funkadelic stuff or Sly and the Family that I’ll get into as much as I get into Townshend and Lennon".
+The album was based largely on loops and featured heavy use of horns and flutes and deliberately moved away from the bands guitar sound, as Power claimed the band "wanted to come back with something that feels fresh and enticing", describing the material as being groovier and talked of having a desire of "combining this sort of Marley and funkadelic stuff or Sly and the Family that I'll get into as much as I get into Townshend and Lennon".

-Only one single was released from the album, "Desert Drought" which stalled at No. 45 in the charts.
+Only one single was released from the album, "Desert Drought" which stalled at No. 45 in the chart.
 The album fared worse, crawling to No. 78.
 Following the cancellation of a planned UK Autumn tour due to "internal band circumstances", Cast split in August 2001 just one month after the release of the album.
 It had been rumoured in the UK tabloid press that the band had been dropped by Polydor and that Power had walked out of the band.
 However, a spokesman for the band at the time denied the band were splitting, that they were merely taking time out to work on solo projects.
-John Power released a statement to deny any rifts in the band and that this was "just the beginning of a new musical chapter", but would later admit that there were many internal differences in the band by the end, that “some of the band didn’t like it (the album Beetroot) and looking back, it should have been a solo album" and that half of the band didn't want to be involved any more.
+John Power released a statement to deny any rifts in the band and that this was "just the beginning of a new musical chapter", but would later admit that there were many internal differences in the band by the end, that "some of the band didn't like it (the album Beetroot) and looking back, it should have been a solo album" and that half of the band didn't want to be involved any more.
 In 2013, Power admitted that the album was "still a slight bone of contention with the rest of the band.
-They’ve never got over it".
+They've never got over it".